 This guide is for financial advisers only.
-It mustn’t be distributed to, or relied on by, customers.
-It is based on our understanding of legislation as at May 2023.
+It must not be distributed to, or relied on by, customers.
+The information on this page is based on our understanding of legislation

-CMP benefits are an alternative to defined benefit (DB) and defined contribution (DC) schemes but will still be classed as a money purchase benefit.
-A scheme providing CMP benefits will have trustees in the same way that DB and occupational DC schemes have.
-Employer and employee contributions will be set in advance as with DC benefits, BUT employers participating in a scheme providing CMP benefits will not be required to cover any deficit in CMP benefits as can happen with defined benefits.
+CMP schemes will be classed as providing money purchase benefits.
+Employer and employee contributions will be set in advance, as with DC benefits, but employers will not be required to cover any deficit in CMP benefits as can happen with DB schemes.
 There is therefore a known contribution cost for an employer offering CMP benefits.
 All contributions in respect of CMP benefits will be pooled, with the collective fund being invested.
 The trustees will make all investment decisions in respect of the collective fund.

 In order to provide CMP benefits, a scheme must be authorised, and will be subject to ongoing supervision, by the Pensions Regulator to ensure that the scheme meets the necessary standards.
 Where a scheme offers different types of benefits, for example, DB and CMP benefits, it is only the CMP section of the scheme that must meet the authorisation standards.
 The Pensions Regulator has published a Code of Practice setting how an application for authorisation must be made and how they will assess the matters that regulations require them to take account of in deciding whether to authorise a scheme providing CMP benefits.